LOVDnl/api.lovd.nl/README.md

 When requesting a variant that contains incorrect syntax, the API will attempt to repair your description.
-If this results in a suggested correction, this suggestion is always provided with a confidence of either `high`, `medium`, or `low`, indicating how sure the library is that its suggestion describes the variant you meant to describe.
+If this results in one or more suggested corrections, these suggestions are always provided with a confidence score between near-zero and one, indicating how sure the library is that its suggestion represents the variant you meant to describe.

 ##### Multiple variant input
 To submit multiple variant descriptions in one request, present them as a